Ministry of Mercy Orphanages

 Ministry of Mercy was started because God brought together one handicapped child, one loving couple, one grieving widow and one very gifted, godly family who had great faith and a great compassion for the disadvantaged and outcast.
 To read more of this fascinating story, visit www.ministryofmercy.org.

 Your tax-deductible gift will be used to fund the needs of the orphanage.
-Use the PayPal link below to give online OR send a check made out to Partners In Joy, Inc. to the address below.
+Click the DONATE button below to give online OR send a check made out to Partners In Joy, Inc. to the address below.
 Make sure to specify that it's designated for the orphanage.

 Partners In Joy, Inc.

 Running a large orphanage is challenging and requires outside sources.
 Your help not only encourages the staff but is essential for us to care effectively for these boys and girls.
 There are many needs, and many ways in which you can reach out and bless MoM.
 Recurring expenses include infant formula, food, clothing, education and medical care for the large MOM family.
 We welcome short term mission teams to provide medical and dental clinics as well as general repairs and maintenance.
 The children love to have visitors pay special attention to them too.
 To read more about how you can help, visit www.ministryofmercy.org where you will find a more complete list of needs and ways to help.